moby/moby/docs/sources/use/working_with_volumes.rst

 * :issue:`2702`: "lxc-start: Permission denied - failed to mount"
   could indicate a permissions problem with AppArmor.
 Please see the issue for a workaround.
+* :issue:`2528`:  the busybox container is used to make the resulting container as small and simple as possible - whenever you need to interact with the data in the volume you mount it into another container.